Skip to main content

 Warm-Up and Dynamic Flexibility

 A good warm-up is key in developing flexibility and preventing injury.
-In order for muscles to elongate they must be warm.
+In order for muscles to activate they must be warm.
 To make this happen “Just Move.”
 No matter your preferred movement; jogging, back-pedaling, side shuffles, skipping, jumping rope, shadow boxing; “Just Move” for 3-5 minutes to warm-up before beginning dynamic stretching.

 1. Walking Lunge – Step forward with a long stride, keeping the front knee over the ankle.
 Drop back knee toward the ground without touching the ground.
 Stand up and walk a couple of steps and repeat on the other leg.